bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 (displays 2024-03-15 04:05:41+05:30)
 ```

-Let's convert this to Newfoundland, Canda time, which is at UTC-02:30:
+Let's convert this to Newfoundland, Canada time, which is at UTC-02:30:

 ```
 -2.5 *